Tutorials

 Configure the solver

 Perform configuration on the solver to obtain a target configuration.
-For the VRP we measure the absolute quality performance by setting the --objectives option, to avoid needing this for every command it can also be set in Settings/sparkle_settings.ini.
+For the VRP we measure the absolute quality performance by setting the --objectives option, to avoid needing this for every command it can also be set as the first objective in Settings/sparkle_settings.ini under the general section.

 Generate a report

 Generate a report detailing the results on the training (and optionally testing) set.
-This includes the experimental procedure and performance information; this will be located in a Configuration_Reports/ subdirectory for the solver, training set, and optionally test set like VRP_SISRs_X-1-10_X-11-20/Sparkle-latex-generator-for-configuration/.
-We again set the performance measure to absolute quality.
+This includes the experimental procedure and performance information; this will be located in Output/Configuration/Analysis.
+The configuration scenario is saved by Sparkle, including the specified objective.

 By default the generate_report command will create a report for the most recent solver and instance set(s).
 To generate a report for older solver-instance set combinations, the desired solver can be specified with --solver Solvers/VRP_SISRs/, the training instance set with --instance-set-train Instances/X-1-10/, and the testing instance set with --instance-set-test Instances/X-11-20/.